Module scenariogeneration.xodr.links

 )

-Experimental function to connect lanes of two roads given the corresponding lane IDs (numbers).
+Connect lanes of two roads given their corresponding lane IDs.

-NOTE: Usually only necessary when there is not the same amount of lanes at the connection of two roads or there are new lanes with zero width at the beginning of a road.
+NOTE: This function is typically used when the number of lanes at the connection of two roads differs or when new lanes with zero width exist at the beginning of a road.

 Parameters